Frequently Asked Questions

 Pre-Warm EBS Volumes

 Once complete, your volume will be pre-warmed and ready for use.
-N2WS Backup & Recovery (CPM) is an enterprise-class backup-recovery and disaster recovery solution for AWS EC2.
+N2WS Backup & Recovery is an enterprise-class backup-recovery and disaster recovery solution for AWS EC2.
 N2WS is available as a service model that allows users to manage multiple AWS accounts and configure policies and schedules to take automated snapshot backups.
 It also has a Windows agent to consistently back up Windows applications.

 N2WS allows you to recover a volume from a snapshot, increase its size and switch it with an existing attached volume in a single step.
-To see the different editions with pricing and details, refer to N2Ws’ pricing and purchases page on our website.

 Try N2WS Backup & Recovery for FREE!